yiisoft/html/README.md

 ## Tag objects usage

-Tag classes allow working with tag as is object and then get a HTML code by method `render()` or type casting to string.
+Tag classes allow working with tag as is object and then get an HTML code by method `render()` or type casting to string.
 For example, code:

 ```php
 echo \Yiisoft\Html\Tag\Div::tag()